 I believe that some of the most rewarding travel is travel that lets one not just view new things, but also learn new ways in which one can view the world.

 Eco-tourism has become very popular lately.
 It is understandable as so many habitats and species are being lost.
 The same can be said about cultures and their traditional arts.
 Throughout the world small local languages, arts, and cultures are being lost forever.
 Like environmental conservation, cultural preservation starts with people understanding the cultures that do exist and learning about the need to understand, appreciate, and pass on the knowledge, ideas, and skills of these people.

 While in Nepal, I have discussed with many of the children of the traditional musicians and woodcarvers their hopes for the future.
 There was often a common thread among many of them.
 Many of the kids wanted to leave the ancient traditions of their family that had been handed down from generation to generation for as far back as their history is known.
 Their reason was generally that they thought there was no final gain or place for their art in the future.
 They felt the declining importance given their arts on the global stage.
-Having travelers come fomr other countries to learn about the arts encourages the arts in many ways.
+Having travelers come from other countries to learn about the arts encourages the arts in many ways.
 It gives money right to the people making and living the arts, but also shows the people from that community that there is international interest and importance for their traditions and their knowledge.